 Revd Gemma Sampson becomes the official project lead in the diocese

-The diocese is holding a series of events about modern slavery.
+The diocese held a series of events raising awareness of modern slavery.

 Meet the Project Lead